hanru/ansible-debianinit/README.md

 Whether to enable the time sync service.
 This service is provided by systemd and is lighter than ntp service.
 On Xen, KVM virtual servers and dedicated servers, this service should be enabled.
 On OpenVZ virtual servers, this service may not work.

 By default this service is enabled.

+    di_system_unattended_upgrades_enabled: no

+Whether to enable the unattended upgrades which will automatically upgrade the system on a daily basis.
+Please note that servers should still be taken care of even if this feature is enabled.
+For example, some new packages (esp. new Linux kernel) won't take effect unless the server is rebooted.

+By default unattended upgrades is disabled.
+It can be safely enabled on a standard system.

     di_add_users: []